rami3564/Chat-Application/README.md

 # Chat-Application

 This repository contains a simple chat application built with Flask.
 The application processes messages using a command-line client and maintains a state using a state machine.
+A demonstration can be seen in the demo directory.

 ## Project Structure